 Unlock eligibility for monthly phones, tablets, and mobile Internet devices on Postpaid plans like T-Mobile ONE

 - The device must have been active on the T-Mobile network for at least 40 days on the requesting line.

 - If the device is financed using T-Mobile’s Equipment Installment Plan (EIP) ,or if it's leased through JUMP!
-On Demand™, all payments must be satisfied and the device must be paid in full.
+On Demand™, all payments must be satisfied and the device must be paid in full unless otherwise specified.

 - If the device is on an account that is under a service contract term, at least 18 consecutive monthly payments must have been made or the account must have migrated to Simple Choice no contract rate plan.

 - If the device is associated with a canceled account, the account balance must be zero, including all pending charges.

 Unlock eligibility for Pay in Advance (Prepaid) phones, tablets, and mobile Internet devices on Prepaid plans like Pay in Advance

 - The device on the requesting line has been active for more than one year on the T-Mobile network.